Beef Liver Balls Dog Treats – Instructional – how to eat it – VIDEO

 For those people wanting more nutritional information, I have included a table that shows how raw beef stands against the AFFCO (American dog food) standards.

-What you should realise is that beef (and liver) are natural animal products that use nature to get the right balance between proteins, minerals, and vitamins.
+What you should realize is that beef (and liver) are natural animal products that use nature to get the right balance between proteins, minerals, and vitamins.
 There is no man-made intervention based on guess work or profit motive (as is the case in manufactured dog foods).
 This is just the ‘protein’ table for raw beef and can be used as a guide to beef’s general nutritional value, the table is NOT directly connected with the nutritional makeup of this dog treat.
 P.s.
 I am not a chemist or a manufacturer!

 |Protein||180 g/ kg|